 - This happens in Counter-Strike, where the gun does not have its ammo replenished until the animation is completely finished, even if it shows that you already put in the new magazine.
 The shotguns are the exception, as they reload one round at a time.

-- Americas Army 3 at least breaks it into halves.
-Reloads can be interrupted, but if you made it far enough to unload the old magazine, it doesn't magically return into the gun and have to be unloaded again on the next try.
-This is also how a round begins with, loading an empty gun.
+- America's Army 3 at least breaks it into halves.
+Reloads can be interrupted, but if you made it far enough to unload the old magazine, it doesn't magically return into the gun and have to be removed again on the next try.
+This is also how a round begins, loading an empty gun.

 - Weapons in Fallout 3 and Fallout: New Vegas have a fairly quick, if complicated reloading process.
 This becomes more problematic if the weapon is damaged, whereupon it'll also take an extra step to unjam the first round after reloading.